SudoTraceRoute/Network_Lab_Projects/Ubuntu-Network-File-Sharing/readme.md

 ## 📂 Goal

-Set up a Samba file share on a local Ubuntu Server VM and access it from an Android phone connected to the same LAN.
-Upload a photo from the Android phone to the server, then download a photo from the Ubuntu Server using Lubuntu VM.
-Restricted access to the Ubuntu Server will be configured via OPNsense firewall in the next projects (optional phase 2).
+Set up a Samba file share on a local Ubuntu Server VM and access it from two different clients:

+1. **Android Phone** (connected to the same LAN):
+   Upload a photo to the server

+2. **Lubuntu VM** (same or bridged network):
+   Download a photo from the server

+This lab demonstrates cross-platform file sharing and access control using Samba.
+In a future (optional) Phase 2, access to the Ubuntu Server will be restricted via an **OPNsense firewall**, simulating a more secure network environment.

 ---